microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-assignlicense.md

 ---
 title: "assignLicense"
 description: "Add or remove licenses on the group.
-Licenses assigned to the group will be assigned to all users in the group.
-To learn more about group-based licensing, see What is group-based licensing in Azure Active Directory."
+Licenses assigned to the group will be assigned to all users in the group."
 localization_priority: Normal
 author: "dkershaw10"
 ms.prod: "microsoft-identity-platform"